 A 10,000-square-foot community center for general recreation uses, hall rental and such also was proposed.

-Twelve years ago, city staff determined the site in Center Street needed at least two to three more acres to accommodate everything that elected officials eventually wanted built on the parcel to accommodate the services and needs of a community of 80,000.
+Seventeen years ago, city staff — after hiring a consultant — determined the site in Center Street needed at least two to three more acres to accommodate everything that elected officials eventually wanted built on the parcel to accommodate the services and needs of a community of 80,000.

 In July of 2000, the City Council authorized staff to start preliminary work on a proposal that could essentially replace most existing structures at the Civic Center with larger two story buildings to handle growth for at least 30 years.
 The council, though, doubted that a performing arts center, community center or even a library as some suggested could be accommodated at the location.

 The study finally completed in 2004 placed the price tag for the project at $34 million — $18 million for a criminal justice complex and $16 million to construct two-story city hall buildings.

 Council in 2004 balked at cost of implementing 3rd civic center master plan

 The council balked at the price tag and directed staff to research options for the cramped police operations.
 Staff returned with a plan to purchase and remodel the 57,000-square-foot former Qualex film processing plant on Manteca Industrial Park Drive.
 That would have provided more than triple the amount of space than at the current 17,000-square-fpopot police complex.

 Manteca bought the Qualex building using redevelopment agency funds.
 As they were preparing the drawings to remodel the building state law changed regarding holding cells built as part of any new police station.
 It required departments to provide 24/7 jail staff.
 The new law change didn’t impact existing police stations.
 That meant a move to a large police facility would add $500,000 a year in additional manpower costs to staff the jail.
 Instead of making a move that would increase operating costs the city stepped back.